n3tsploit/Networking/README.md

 - A network connected with a hub
 - A network connecting with a switch
-- A network connected using routers and switched. it uses static routing and addresses are allocated using VLSM.
+- A network connected using routers and switches.
+It uses static routing and addresses are allocated using VLSM.